viniciusbarros/msc_game_obstacle_course/README.md

 - "Seagull" by Dayvable, licensed under CC BY 4.0, available at [Fab](https://www.fab.com/listings/abc1f128-3c92-4b6f-8a43-995aae174cdc).
 Used as base for the Magpie
 - "Treasure Coins Chest" by Vansh Tandon, licensed under CC BY 4.0, available at [Fab](https://www.fab.com/listings/659550d8-ef5e-43f4-b195-755ff018b32d).
 Used as base for the Magpie
+- "Marine One Piece" by AnmAn, licensed under CC BY 4.0, available at [Sketchfab] (https://sketchfab.com/3d-models/marine-one-piece-399a29524fba49868bc5c9094cde030b)

 ### Audio